Make your own healthier takeaway

-Let’s get this out of the way first: eating healthy versions of your favourite junk foods and take aways does involve effort — you do have to cook the food yourself.
-You just have to be willing to make the effort and your body will thank you for it.
+Eating healthy versions of your favourite junk foods and takeaway does involve effort — you have to cook the food yourself.
+You just have to be willing to make the effort and your body (and taste buds) will thank you for it.

-Buying junk food may seem like a quick and easy option, but when it involves putting a load of chemicals and unwanted ingredients into your body, then I say no thanks!
-Junk food and take aways are also nutritionally deficient while being high in calories.
+Buying takeaway may seem like a quick and easy option, but do you really want to put a load of chemicals and unwanted ingredients into your body?
+Junk food and takeaway are basically nutritionally deficient, while being high in calories.
 They’re also high in sugar, salt and fats that lead to weight gain and illness when consumed regularly over a long period of time.

 Once you realise that home cooked pizza, fish and chips and burgers are way tastier than any you could buy, you’ll be happy to spend the time it takes to make them.
 And the best thing is that you make them exactly how you like them; everyone chooses their own individual pizza or burger toppings.

-So here are my top 5 suggestions for creating your own healthy take aways at home:
+Here are my top 5 suggestions for creating your own healthier takeaway at home:

-Fish and Chips – Be honest, do you feel sick after you’ve ingested all the grease of takeaway fish & chips.
+If you’re honest, you probably feel sick after you’ve ingested all the grease of takeaway fish & chips.
 So cook your own instead.
-Start with your favourite fish, wild caught if you can.
-Season with some salt and pepper (maybe a light dusting of flour & paprika) and simply pan fry in a little bit of coconut oil or wrap in foil and bake in the oven with some herbs and lemon or lime juice.
+Start with your favourite fish, wild caught if you can get it.
+Season with some salt and pepper, add a light dusting of flour & paprika, then pan fry in a little bit oil.
+Alternatively, wrap the fish in foil and bake it in the oven with some herbs and lemon juice.

-We like to make our chips fairly chunky and we use an air fryer, but they’ll cook just as well in the oven — you only need to coat them lightly with oil (olive or coconut, of course).
+We like to make our chips fairly chunky and we cook them in our air fryer, but they’ll cook just as well in the oven.
+You only need to coat them lightly with oil (olive or coconut, of course).

-We make the extra effort to par boil the potatoes for 10 minutes before air frying and they are really, really good.
+We par boil the potatoes for 10 minutes before air frying and they are really, really good.

-Burgers – making your own burgers isn’t complicated, it only takes a few minutes and they taste so much better.
-Use whatever mince you prefer, beef and turkey are always good.
-We often use lamb mince and then top the burgers with tzatziki.
+making your own burgers isn’t complicated, it really doesn’t take long, and they taste soooo good!
+Use whatever mince you prefer, beef or turkey are always good options.
+We also use lamb mince, and then top the burgers with tzatziki.

-Onion and mixed herbs are our base ingredients, after that it depends on what goes with the mince you are using – you can add breadcrumbs, egg, garlic, peanut butter and sauces such as Worcester, Tamari or Soy Sauce.
+Onion and mixed herbs are our base ingredients, but it depends on what flavours go with the mince you’re using.
+You can add breadcrumbs, egg, garlic, peanut butter, or even sauces such as Worcester, Tamari or Soy Sauce.

-Pizza – this is my favourite!
+This is my favourite!
 I love home made pizza.
-There are a lot of different flatbread options if you’re buying the pizza
+There are a lot of different flatbread options if you’re buying pizza

-bases, just check the ingredient list on the pack to make sure you’re not buying any nasties.
+bases, just check the ingredient list on the pack to make sure you’re not getting any nasties.

-I actually make my own breadcrumbs in my Magic Bullet – it only takes a minute.
-Another good option is to buy a BBQ chicken from the supermarket deli.
-You can quickly steam some veggies to go with it (even easier if you have frozen veggies on hand), make a quick simple salad or make your own chips or fried rice – super quick if you already have some rice stored in the freezer (see below).
+Our favourite quick & easy dinner is to buy a hot chicken from the supermarket deli.
+You can quickly steam some veggies to go with it (super easy if you have frozen veggies on hand).
+A simple garden salad is also good, or make your own chips.

-You can eat this as a meal on its own or use it as a side dish for chicken, steak, pork medallions or anything really.
-Cook up a large batch and freeze half of it for next time.
+You can eat this as a meal on its own, or use it as a side dish.
+Cook up a double batch and you’ll have half to freeze for another time.

-So I hope that I’ve inspired you to think twice before you jump on the phone to order your next takeaway.
-As I said earlier, it does involve effort to make your own and you have to plan ahead or know that you have the ingredients on hand, but it is well worth it, trust me!
+So I hope I’ve inspired you to think twice before you jump on the phone to order your next takeaway.
+As I said earlier, it does involve effort to make your own, and you have to plan ahead, but it’s well worth it, trust me!